Environmental Social Governance (ESG)

 Packaging and waste

 We work with our waste management company and shopping centres to recycle our waste and all staff are encouraged to recycle and reuse where possible.
 Our confidential waste paperwork is shredded and recycled.
-None of the waste we are responsible for disposing of goes to landfill.
+None of the waste we manage for disposal is sent to landfill.

-We now order cardboard or polished wood jewellery boxes for our retail jewellery items.
-We have also introduced paper bags for customers and have where possible recycled older plastic bags.
-Any legacy plastic bags or boxes still within the business are being used as a preference to disposing through landfill.
+We utilise paper wallets for our FX cash, paper bags and cardboard or polished wood jewellery boxes for our retail jewellery items and are using up legacy plastic bags or boxes still within the business as a preference to disposing through landfill.

 Our staff forum ‘Think Green’ initiative continues to make all staff more conscious of energy use.
 By influencing staff to be more personally responsible, and to create new behaviours towards energy use and waste at work and at home, we are confident that collectively the Ramsdens team can play its part in improving our environmental footprint.